Authentic design for authentic experiences

 Robert has built a strong portfolio of residential and commerical interior work.
 His design philosophy is centred around a process of close consultation to understand your needs and ideas, while bringing his own expertise and experience to bear.

-Patricia Marryatt, Business Development Manager
+Patricia Marryatt Business Development Manager

-Trish worked in the wool and fashion industry for more than twenty years and over this time developed a great sense for colour, texture and proportion.
+Trish worked in the wool and fashion industry for more than thirty years and over this time developed a great sense for colour, texture and proportion.
 She brings this wealth of knowledge to the building and renovation process through her work for clients and her own projects.

 Trish and Robert have worked together on residential and commercial projects for a decade and complement each other’s working styles.